evgeny-danilov/RubimC/README.md

 How to [install Ruby] (https://www.ruby-lang.org/en/documentation/installation/).
 For Ubuntu I recomended to use first chapter of this [manual] (https://gorails.com/setup/ubuntu).

-Then you can to install RubimC gem:
+Then you can install RubimC gem:
 ```sh
 gem install rubimc
 ```